 The Bible minor aims to provide students with deeper understanding of biblical literature and its interpretation.
 Students will develop greater familiarity with the contents of the Bible and the world in which the writings that form the Bible were composed.
-They will develop facility with methods of exegesis and hermeneutics and will grow in understanding of how the ancient scriptures inform theology and Christian living today.
+They will develop familarity with methods of exegesis (interpretation) and hermeneutics (application) and will grow in understanding of how the ancient scriptures inform theology and Christian living today.

 The Bible minor can be a foundation for graduate and professional training leading to careers in pastoral ministry, Christian education, missionary service, campus ministry, institutional chaplaincy, para-church ministry, and teaching.

 In addition to meeting the regular degree requirements of the University (which include THE 140 and 240), the student must take five 3 s.h. upper division courses in Biblical Studies or four such courses plus THE 303.

 THE 317 Jesus and the Gospels